detectiveno2/first-simple-web/README.md

-this is my first simple web that i design
+this is my first simple web that I write